jbosstools/jbosstools-fuse/Build.md

 Here's how to setup Eclipse...

 - create a new workspace for working on _JBoss Camel Developer Tools_
-- import the project into Eclipse from directory "fusetools" (_Import... -> General -> Existing Project_)
+- import the project into Eclipse from directory "jbosstools-fuse" (_Import... -> General -> Existing Project_)

 Now your Eclipse has set the target platform you need for running _JBoss Camel Developer Tools_.
 A rebuild of all imported projects is done directly after setting the target platform.
 Make sure there are no more errors displayed in any of the projects.